Lineage team member scans cases of food products inside a temperature-controlled warehouse to support inventory tracking and food traceability.

 Blog // Services

-How Lineage is preparing for FSMA 204 and helping our customers do the same
+How Lineage is preparing for FSMA 204 food traceability requirements

 The Food Safety Modernization Act (FSMA) was signed into law in 2011 to shift the focus of food safety in the U.S. from reacting to contamination to actively preventing it.
 A recent and significant piece of that shift is Rule 204, also known as the Food Traceability Rule.

-This rule establishes new requirements for how certain high-risk foods are tracked as they move through the supply chain.
+This rule establishes additional recordkeeping requirements for certain foods on the FDA's Food Traceability List (FTL) as they move through the supply chain.
 The goal is simple: when foodborne illness strikes, we need to know exactly where the food came from and where it went—fast.

-Whether you're working toward the FDA deadline or meeting retailer-driven expectations, one thing is clear: the time to prepare is now.
+whether you're preparing for FDA requirements or meeting retailer-specific expectations, one thing is clear: the time to prepare is now.
 And Lineage is ready to help.

 A Rule Rooted in Safety